Injured Worker Benefits

 - Discretionary Wage Differential (308a) Benefits – A Workers’ Compensation Commissioner “may” grant additional benefits to an employee after he/she has been paid all of their Permanent Partial Disability, if the injury results in your inability to find employment, or the new employment pays less than the original job.
 It is your responsibility to request a hearing in the appropriate Workers’ Compensation district in order to request these benefits.

-- Dependent Survivor (Fatality) Benefits- When an employee’s death is caused by a work-related injury or illness, a surviving spouse or other eligible dependent may be entitled to burial expenses of $4,000 and weekly wage replacement benefits equal to 75% of the deceased employee’s after-tax average weekly wage (after federal and state taxes and FICA deductions), subject to the legislated maximum and minimum amounts.
+- Dependent Survivor (Fatality) Benefits- When an employee’s death is caused by a work-related injury or illness, a surviving spouse or eligible dependent may be entitled to weekly wage replacement benefits equal to 75% of the deceased employee’s after-tax average weekly wage subject to the legislated maximum and minimum amounts.
+In addition, a burial expense benefit is provided based on the prevailing rate.